ychama/ychama/README.md

 C++ (Arduino), BLE (Bluetooth Low Energy), Embedded Systems, SparkFun Sensor (SEN-15219), SD Card Logging

 **Description:**
-A modular fitness device based on an Arduino Nano 33 BLE Sense for IMU data collection and BLE connectivity.
-Integrated a SparkFun SEN-15219 sensor to measure heart rate and SpO2.
-Logged data onto an SD card and designed a user-friendly interface with a rotary encoder.
-Emphasizes robust C++ firmware structure and real-time data capture.
+Imagine a Fitbit made in your garage, except more fun to debug.
+Created with Arduino Nano 33 BLE Sense (someone call Tony Stark), it captures IMU data, heart rate, and SpO2.
+Because one sensor wasn’t enough, we added a SparkFun SEN-15219 for extra health insights.
+Logs data to an SD card so your cat pictures can finally have a friend.
+Rotary encoder included for the old-school dial action.
+Instant bragging rights guaranteed.

 **Repository:**
 - [Pulse Fitness](https://github.com/ychama/Pulse-Fitness-Device)